GSS-Cogs/trace-flowchart-example/README.md

 Pipeline - the name of the pipeline, our starting node Landing Page - a landing page for a pipeline Distribution - a file taken from a landing page
-Table - the data within a table
+Table - a "tab" for a spreadsheet or a single csv taken from a source Merged Table - a concatenated table, from any combination of Tables and Merged Tables

 # Comments